UniLogin/UniLogin/docs/source/starting.rst

 Universal Login help you build user-friendly ethereum based applications.

-To quick start building application go to one of :ref:`Tutorial<tutorial>` sections:
+To quick start building application go to one of :ref:`tutorial<tutorial>` sections:

 - :ref:`Quickstart<quickstart>`
 - :ref:`Using SDK<using_sdk>`